 Nobody expresses it better than the Panda himself: a planned economy does not equal socialism, because planning exists in capitalism, and a market economy does not necessarily equal capitalism because the market exists in socialism.
 In order to make socialism superior to capitalism, we must boldly take heed of and absorb all accomplishments of every civilization achieved by the human race…[as well as] all advanced modes of operation and management techniques that have been developed by others, including those of the developed capitalist countries.”*****The Panda hath spoken: in China, if it walks like a duck, and it quacks like a duck, it’s a socialist duck (and also dinner).
 So, the Chinese were ideologically licensed to practice capitalism in its new silky lingnuistic clothes.

 But things didn’t turn out quite as expected.

 We know the rest of the story—the American outsourcing story.
-Not only is pretty much everything Americans consume made in China, but China has grown fast enough and become wealthy enough to purchase great chunks of American debt (since nobody consumes quite like Americans).
+Not only is pretty much everything Americans consume made in China, but China has grown fast enough to become wealthy enough to purchase great chunks of American debt (since nobody consumes quite like Americans).
 And now we are in some strange, unpredicted, unanticipated, maybe un-wished for, economic dance macabre.
 Sixty years ago Gen. Douglas MacArthur wanted to bomb China back into the Stone Age; today America and China are too economically entangled to risk doing harm to one another.